crypto-org-chain/chain-docs/docs/getting-started/transaction-privacy.md

 ## Payloads

-Depending on the transaction type (see [transaction types](./transaction)), some of its parts (transaction data, witness or both) need to be obfuscated.
+Depending on the transaction type (see [transaction types](./transaction) and its [processing](https://github.com/crypto-com/chain-docs/blob/master/docs/modules/transactions.md#transaction-processing)), some of its parts (transaction data, witness or both) need to be obfuscated.
 In that case, the broadcasted transaction binary payload includes:

 - Transaction ID (if the transaction data is obfuscated)
 - List of transaction inputs (if relevant) and the number of outputs (if relevant)